Hancock, Austin, Texas: History

 In 1946, the Austin Country Club relocated outside the city limits to present-day East Riverside Drive, and the city sold the back nine holes of the Hancock Golf Course, as it was called after the country club relocated, to the Sears Corporation to finance other recreational projects.
 The Sears store later became one of the flagship stores in the Hancock Center Shopping Plaza, which was built in 1963 on the back nine of the golf course and is considered Austin's first shopping mall.
 The other flagship store in Hancock Center is a huge H-E-B grocery store, among various other smaller stores, shops, and restaurants.
 During the 1960s it was home to the first Dillard's store in Texas and a Sears more than double the size of its original downtown store.
 Other early Hancock Center tenants included Merritt, Schaeffer, Brown, Snyder Chenards, Leon's, and Merle Norman Cosmetics.

 The decline of Hancock Center could be traced to the opening of the fully enclosed Highland Mall in 1970.
 However, the Center was sold again in the 1990s and plans were announced to invest $11 million in remodeling.
 Pacific Retail Trust acquired the mall in 1996 and unveiled H-E-B's plans to construct a new grocery store with 94,000 square feet, almost three times the size of the original store opened in 1964.
 Today, Hancock Center is home to Jason's Deli, PetCo, Freebirds and many other businesses.
+The site of the former Sears has been refitted to be the headquarters of non-profit health care provider CommunityCare.